Sensex, Nifty tumble as auto stocks lead market rout; IT sector bucks trend

 Ameya Ranadive, Sr Technical Analyst at StoxBox, attributed the sell-off to “Bajaj Auto’s comment on the weak festival sales, which rippled through the sector.
 This factor added to the effect of FIIs diverting their funds to China, worsening the market sentiment.”

-Looking ahead, Ajit Mishra, SVP Research at Religare Broking Ltd., cautioned that “participants will react to the results from major companies like Infosys and Axis Bank, as any negative surprises could further dampen market sentiment.”
+Looking ahead, Ajit Mishra, SVP Research at Religare Broking, cautioned that “participants will react to the results from major companies like Infosys and Axis Bank, as any negative surprises could further dampen market sentiment.”

 Comments